FusionNet/.github/profile/README.md

 ---

-We're excited to have you as part of the Fusion Network School!
+We're excited to have you as part of the Fusion Network!
 If you have any questions or need assistance, please feel free to reach out to us or the community members through our communication channels.
 Happy coding and gaming! 🎮🚀

 Join now: https://discord.gg/bjrabEtngM